20k/binmat_rules/readme.md

 All face-up stacks can be inspected by any player at any time.
 You are also allowed to inspect your own face down cards

+Defenders must play cards face down on an empty stack

 The third action is only available to the attacker, except with the use of the break modifier

 #### Initiate combat in a lane.